bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 Old style layout is still an option for when Auto Layout is not available.

-Use a method called `addSubViewsAndConstraints()` where you first add the sub views and then set your constraints.
+Use a method called `addSubviewsAndConstraints()` where you first add the sub views and then set your constraints.
 Call this method from `viewDidLoad()` in a ViewController or the `init(frame: CGRect)` in a View.
 We do this to keep the layout code from cluttering your init methods.
 We move adding the sub views in this method because there inseparably related (a.k.a: your app chrashes when setting constraints on a sub view that has not been added to the view.)
 It also avoids conflicts when you use subclassing and want to override the method where you set the constraints.

 **Preferred:**